Types of Mattresses: Understanding the Pros and Cons

 - Try a pillow top on any mattress that you choose as the extra softness can help hug your curves.

 Our top picks: Best Mattress for Heavy People of 2022

 - Remember mattresses feel more firm when you weigh less.

 - Choose a soft to medium mattress, as a firm mattress is unlikely to offer the contouring that you need.

-- Foam mattresses can also be a good choice, but you may want to pick one with moderate-density foam like the Casper Mattress.
+- Foam mattresses can also be a good choice, but you may want to pick one with moderate-density foam.